ramyalsharif/blackout_regularization/README.md

 ### Datasets

 For testing, we here use two datasets, namely MNIST and HIGGS dataset.
-MNIST is downloaded during runtime, HIGGS however, needs to be extracted from the atlas-higgs-challenge-2014-v2.csv.gz in the repository root and renamed to "higgs_dataset.csv"
+MNIST is downloaded during runtime, HIGGS however, needs to be extracted from the atlas-higgs-challenge-2014-v2.csv.gz to the repository root.

 ### Installing